IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/column-chart.md

 ## Advanced Types of Column Charts

-The following sections explain more advanced types of $PlatformShort$ Column Charts that can be created using the `XamDataChart` control instead of `XamCategoryChart` control with simplified API.
+The following sections explain more advanced types of $PlatformShort$ Column Charts that can be created using the `XamDataChart` control instead of `CategoryChart` control with simplified API.

 ## $PlatformShort$ Waterfall Chart